ATV Winch Draining the Battery – What Is Normal and Not?

 Here are some tips to prevent premature battery drain from winching.
 It’s recommended that you go through all of these tips before diving into further troubleshooting.

-Because ATV batteries, in general, are of relatively low capacity, it is important to make sure your battery is fully charged.
-This enables more winching before the battery drains too much.
+Because ATV batteries, in general, are of relatively low capacity, it is vital to make sure your battery is fully charged before you begin winching.
+This enables more winching before the battery drains.
+This is how to charge an ATV battery properly.

 If you use your winch for tasks such as plowing, you may consume so much power that the bike’s built-in charging system cannot keep up.
-If you’re not doing much riding between each plowing session, your best bet is to charge the battery using an external charger.
+If you do not ride much between each plowing session, your best bet is to charge the battery using an external charger.

-I recommend getting a smart charger that includes leads that can be permanently installed to the battery.
-The other end of the leads features a quick-connect plug that hooks up to the charger.
-This makes it less of a hassle to keep the battery fully charged at all times.
+I recommend getting a smart charger that includes leads that can be permanently installed on the battery terminals.
+The receiving end of the leads features a quick-connect plug that hooks up to the charger.
+This makes keeping the battery fully charged at all times more convenient.

 There is no need to engage the winch motor to unspool the winch cable.

-You typically start the ATV, use the winch intensively for 10-20 minutes before letting the ATV sit until the next time it snows.
+You typically start the ATV and use the winch intensively for 10-20 minutes before letting the ATV sit until the next time it snows.
 This means a lot of winching and little charging time.

 Follow these guidelines to minimize battery drain when plowing:

 • Always plow in low gear.
-This will allow the engine to run at a higher RPM, where the ATV’s own charging system can provide an optimal charge.
+This allows the engine to run at a higher RPM, where the ATV’s own charging system can provide an optimal charge.
 Note that there is no additional benefit of revving your ATV too high.

 • Turn off hand-warmers and any lights you do not need.
 Hand warmers draw more power than you may think.

-• Replace your halogen bulbs with LED to save additional energy.
+• Replace your halogen bulbs with LEDs to save additional energy.

 • Make sure the plow is moving freely.
 Lower the plow to the ground and try lifting it by hand.
-If there is any drag or binding, the winch will have to pull with a greater force, which draws more power from the battery.
+If there is any drag or binding, the winch must pull with a greater force, which draws more power from the battery.

-By using a snatch block, you effectively reduce how hard the winch has to pull by half.
-The winching time will be longer, but the wing will operate in a range where the motor is working more efficiently, reducing overall power consumption.
+By employing a snatch block, you effectively halve the force the winch must exert to pull.
+The winch will pull at only half speed but operate in a range where the motor works more efficiently, reducing overall power consumption.

-If you often find yourself using the winch so much that the ATVs OEM battery can’t keep up, you may consider installing a second battery to run your winch.
+If you often use the winch so much that the ATV’s OEM battery can’t keep up, you may consider installing a second battery to run your winch.

-You will still have to charge the second battery manually, but you will be able to use the winch much more without any risk of draining your ATV’s primary battery.
+You will still have to charge the second battery manually, but you can use the winch much more without any risk of draining your ATV’s primary battery.

-Use a battery isolator to make sure the winch is not drawing power from your primary battery.
+Use a battery isolator to ensure the winch is not drawing power from your primary battery.

-A range of manufacturers offers high capacity batteries that will replace your OEM battery.
-If your old battery is getting old, this may be a good option for you.
+A range of manufacturers offers high-capacity batteries that will replace your OEM battery.
+This may be a good option if your old battery is getting old.

 Discharging a standard battery below 11.5V may cause permanent damage to the battery.

-Here are the most common issues to look into if your ATV winch is draining the battery faster than it should.
+Here are the most common issues to look into if your ATV winch drains the battery faster than it should.

-Batteries lose some of their capacity over time due to internal sulfation or a bad cell.
+Batteries lose some capacity over time due to internal sulfation or a bad cell.
 Your battery may have enough capacity to start the ATV but not enough to power a power-hungry winch.

 This is how you test if your battery is ok: